-If any task takes a longer time than its shut down timeout like in write-behind, database transactions can take longer than the expected time.
+If any task takes a longer time than its shutdown timeout like in write-behind, database transactions can take longer than the expected time.
 Then the count of remaining operations will be written in cache server logs.
 But those operations will be lost.

 Use these tags to configure shutdown timeouts:

-CacheServer.BlockingActivityTimeout:Timeout of wait for operations completion which are started before blocking activity.
-Default is 3 seconds.
+CacheServer.BlockingActivityTimeout:Timeout of wait for operations completion which is started before blocking activity.The default is 3 seconds.